 Portfolio rebalancing is often described as looking at one’s portfolio at the end of the year, selling some winners and buying some losers, so the portfolio goes back to the intended asset allocation.
 I don’t do that.
 I don’t sell anything unless I’m trying to simplify my positions.

 If stock funds did well in some months, they would get little or no new cash because the investment growth already took care of it.
 If stock funds did poorly, they would get more or even 100% of the new cash.
-If stocks funds did really badly, I may even sell some from short-term bonds and buy more stock funds.
+If stocks funds did really badly, I would sell some from bonds and buy more stock funds.
 But if stocks funds did really well, I don’t sell from stock funds.
 Instead I let the bond funds catch up with new cash.

 To express this in math, let

 - S be the value of stock funds,

 - B be the value of bond funds,

 - NC be the value of new cash to be invested,

 - R be the ratio of stocks in asset allocation,

 - X be the amount from new cash to be invested in stocks

 (S + X) / (S + B + NC) = R